prody/ProDy/doc/apps/index.rst

 .. _evol-apps:

-Sequence Evolution Analysis
+Evol Applications
 ===============================================================================

-Following applications are for analysis of protein sequence evolution:
+Following applications are designed for analysis of protein sequence evolution:

 .. toctree::
    :maxdepth: 1